Water scarcity and drought are among the serious consequences of climate change.

 Climate change and development

-In November 2022, the parties to the United Nations Framework Convention on Climate Change met in Sharm el-Sheikh, Egypt, for the 27th Conference of the Parties (COP27).
+From 11 to 24 November 2024, the parties to the United Nations Framework Convention on Climate Change (UNFCCC) met in Baku, Azerbaijan, for the 29th Conference of the Parties (COP29 (External link)).

 Challenges